These delicious hazelnut cookies are perfect for holiday baking or gift giving!

 - 1 1/2 cups hazelnuts

-- 1/3 cup cocoa nibs (or can substitute chopped bittersweet or unsweetened chocolate)
+- 1/3 cup cacoa nibs (or can substitute chopped bittersweet or unsweetened chocolate)

 - 2 3/4 cups all-purpose flour

-- 1 tsp. vanilla bean paste or pure vanilla extract
+- 1 tsp. vanilla bean paste (or vanilla extract)

 - In a food processor, pulse the hazelnuts and cocoa nibs until coarsely ground.
 Place into a medium bowl and whisk in the flour, cocoa powder, salt and cinnamon.
 Set aside.